 • 2 eggs, whisked

-• 1 1/2 cups warm chicken stock
+• 1 ½ cups warm chicken stock

-• 1 1/2 cups grated extra sharp white cheddar cheese
+• 1 ½ cups grated extra sharp white cheddar cheese

 -Place a large cast-iron skillet over high or medium-high heat, and allow to get hot; drizzle in a little oil, about 1-2 tablespoons, and crumble in your sausage and your chopped bacon, and brown those until golden and cooked through; use a slotted spoon to remove from pan and place onto a paper towel-lined plate or bowl.

--Drizzle in a bit more oil if needed, and into the skillet add in your diced onion and pepper, plus a couple of pinches of salt and black pepper, and saute those for a few minutes until they become golden; then, add in the garlic, the pinch of cayenne and the Italian seasoning, and stir just until aromatic; remove from skillet with slotted spoon and set aside for a moment.
+-Drizzle in a bit more oil into the skillet if needed, and add in your diced onion and pepper, plus a couple of pinches of salt and black pepper, and saute those for a few minutes until they become golden; then, add in the garlic, the pinch of cayenne and the Italian seasoning, and stir just until aromatic; remove from skillet with slotted spoon and set aside for a moment.